Vizgra/Target-Audience-Analysis/README.md

 # Target-Audience-Analysis
-Comprehensive analysis of the target audience with content and tonal components.
-Excel has been used as final graph visualizer.
+Comprehensive analysis of the target audience with content and tonal components via VKApi.
+Excel also has been used.